 That being said, there are some common technologies and systems implemented during digital transformation that your company may benefit from.
 For example:

-Moving from manual processes and manual, on-premises systems to cloud computing technology
+Moving from manual processes and manual, on-premise systems to cloud computing technology

-Investing in process automation systems such as enterprise resource planning (ERP) software for operational efficiency
+Investing in process automation systems such as ERP software for operational efficiency

 The key to a successful digital transformation program is to agree and prioritize your strategic business goals and map technology investment to that hierarchy.
-Focusing on digital technology that will make the greatest change to your business will add immediate value and maximize ROI.
+Focusing on digital technology that will make the greatest change to your business will add immediate value and maximize return on investment (ROI).

-For example, food and beverage manufacturers may prioritize ERP and OEE software to make production more profitable.
-Meanwhile, a cosmetics manufacturer may focus on PLM software to improve innovation and get new ideas into production quickly.
+For example, food and beverage manufacturers may prioritize ERP and overall equipment effectiveness (OEE) software to make production more profitable.
+Meanwhile, a cosmetics manufacturer may focus on product lifecycle management (PLM) software to improve innovation and get new ideas into production quickly.
 Lower priority or more complex functionality can always be added at a later date.